 Yet these catalogs remain somewhat limited.
 According to Katsu Takahashi, co-founder of Built by Legends, a company offering complete restomods of iconic tuner cars, Japanese OEMs are at the very early stages of this process compared to their European counterparts.
 Many parts are expensive to reproduce and automakers continue to weigh whether there is enough of a market to justify a new production run.
 For instance, Toyota’s catalogue supports the Supra, 2000GT, Trueno, and Land Cruiser.
 If you have a Sera or a Celica, you’re out of luck for the time being.
 Mazda Japan currently supports the MX-5 and RX-7 with a limited parts list, while Mazda USA carries a healthy supply of parts for the MX-5 but does not stock RX-7 components.
 Nissan tells us there is “talk” of expanding support for other cars, such as the Z.

 Full refresh and restoration plans offered by NISMO and Honda for their top tier cars such as the GT-R and NSX are another way OEMs support their heritage cars.
 However, these command hefty premiums—a “new” restored R32 can come close to $400,000 and waiting lists can stretch out over a couple years.
-Mazda offers a similar program within Japan for their MX-5, albeit at a slightly more affordable cost of just under $50,000.
+Mazda offers a similar program within Japan for its MX-5, albeit at a slightly more affordable cost of just under $50,000.

 The strong enthusiast culture around Japanese cars has always relied not only on manufacturers but on a hugely popular tuner ecosystem.
 In a time where parts are becoming harder to find, this additional layer of support may prove key to preserving these freshly-considered classics.